 Cross registration gives students access to courses that are not available at Pitt-Greensburg.
-Students may cross register at Seton Hill University and Westmoreland County Community College (WCCC).
+Students may cross register at Seton Hill University.
 Cross registration is limited to one course per semester and is available only during fall and spring terms and only to full-time students.
 Students must abide by the academic policies of the host institution in selecting cross registration classes.
 Both the grades and credits earned at the host institution are transferred to Pitt-Greensburg.
-There may be limitations on the ability of Pitt-Greensburg juniors and seniors to cross register for classes at WCCC.
 Students interested in cross registration should consult with their advisors at the Academic Advising Center.